New members welcomed to the Lions Club of Westerly

 Athlete of the Week

-Sponsored by Sun-Media Group: For the 2022-2023 school year, The Westerly Sun will be selecting high school Athletes of the Week.
+Sponsored by Antonino Auto Group: For the 2022-2023 school year, The Westerly Sun will be selecting high school Athletes of the Week.
 Voting closes on Tuesday at 9am and the top selection will be announced on Thursday.
-The nominees for the week ending March 4th are as follows:
+The nominees for the week ending September 10th are as follows:

 You voted:

-Note: CORRECTION: The Lions Club of Westerly recently welcomed the newest members of the club, Charlestown residents Gary and Paula Theroux.
-Paula is a retired teacher and Gary is a retired HVAC technician.